GitKishorDesai/BlueStone_AIE_Assignment/README.md

   signal, and the reason a vector DB (Chroma) is used for retrieval.
 - **Groq (llama-3.1-8b-instant)** — text-only, used only to fill in gender when category + tags + design name give no clear signal.
-After deriving gender from structured fields first, only ~13/96 records needed this, and non-ring categories skip the LLM entirely (defaulted to "women" per observed catalog skew) — so the LLM call is a narrow fallback, not a bulk step.
+After deriving gender from structured fields first, ~ 1000/7748 records needed this, and non-ring categories skip the LLM entirely (defaulted to "women" per observed catalog skew) — so the LLM call is a narrow fallback, not a bulk step.